|Why 3D printing?|

 In addition to being significantly less smelly and noisy, 3D printing allowed me to make props more quickly and at a lesser cost.
 Proportional and scaling errors became obsolete and I could model new props as my old ones were printing.

 Which modeling software to you use to make your prints?

 For the most part, I use Blender to make my models; however I will use ZBrush for models that need to look more organic.
 After I make the model in blender, I use Netfabb to scale, repair, and export the model to an .stl for printing.

 Which printers/printing techologies do you use

 I have a MakerGear M2, Rostock MAX Tri-Force Edition by Trick Laser, Ultimaker Original, and an Objet30.
-The first two are FFF/FDM machines - the most popular type of printer for hobbyists and "pro-sumers."
+The first three are FFF/FDM machines - the most popular type of printer for hobbyists and "pro-sumers."
 I use these printers for large prints that don't have thin parts or high levels of detail.
 The Objet30 is a PolyJet printer, capable of very, very detailed prints.
 I use this for small items with high levels of detail.
 If I need a large item with either high levels of detail, thin parts, or both, I opt to use an online printing service (i.e. Shapeways or iMaterialize) to print it in polyamide.

 Why do your 3D prints look so smooth?